Remember that time you designed something so great that you didn’t even get one piece of feedback?

 6. Approve designs or request changes in one click

-Another great benefit of an online proofing system for graphic designers is having a clear view of who’s approved what.
+Another great benefit of an online proofing system for graphic designers, and creative teams in general, is having a clear view of who’s approved what projects.

 - ✓ Approve